1) What does vermiculite insulation look like and how common is the “Zonolite” brand of vermiculite insulation?

 6) I have determined my attic has vermiculite insulation.
 Should I remove it?

 Answer: Every homeowner will have to decide for themselves, but the presence of vermiculite is a material fact that lowers the value of any home.
 Because the ZAI Trust will reimburse 55% of the cost for removal and re-insulation of a homes vermiculite insulation, doing so is now a practical investment.
-Keep in mind the insulation must be found to be consistent with Zonolite attic insulation in order to be eligible for the 55% reimbursement.
-More than 80% of the samples our company has sent in have been eligible for the reimbursement by the ZAI Trust.
-To accommodate our customers RHI is happy to discount the owner the full amount of the eligible reimbursement.
-As a result, owners only need pay 45% of the total cost.
+To accommodate our customers, RHI will inmost cases discount the owner the full amount of the eligible reimbursement from both the ZAi Trust and Focus on Energy.
+As a result, owners only need pay 35-45% of the total cost.
 Racine Home Insulators, LLC then waits for the remainder to be sent from the ZAI Trust.
-This takes approximately 90 days after all paperwork has been submitted.
+This takes approximately 4-6 months after the job has been completed.

 There are four primary reasons for moving ahead with removal.